Frequently Asked Questions about Near Field Communication and NFC Tags

 NFC Tags work properly between -20° and 70° Celsius / between -4° and 158° Fahrenheit.

 NFC Tags are rewritable by default.
 Potentially, the NFC Tag can be rewritten endlessly.
-They are guaranteed to be rewritten up to 100,000 times.
+They are guaranteed to be rewritten up to 100,000 times (depending on the IC).
 However, you can also block them, so that they will no longer be rewritten.

 Yes, the tags can be blocked.
 The NFC Tags that are blocked cannot be overwritten.
 New NTAG21x NFC Tags can be also password-protected, so you can rewrite them only if you know the password.

 Only a few chips of NFC Tag can be written using cryptography.
-Among these, there are Mifare Classic 1k, Desfire, Topaz and Ultralight C. For more information, see tagnfc.net.
+Among these, there are Mifare Classic 1k, Mifare Desfire, and Ultralight C.

 It depends on the model and operating system.
 In summary: